-10 Most-Overlooked Tax Deductions and Credits
+Ten Overlooked Tax Deductions and Credits

 Don’t miss these often overlooked tax deductions and credits when you file your tax return this year.

-Some of the tax deductions below require you to itemize deductions.
-While most people take the standard deduction, itemizing can result in a higher deduction for some.
 To determine which option is best for you, calculate all your allowable itemized deductions.
-If the total is higher than the standard deduction for your filing status for the 2023 tax year, itemizing deductions might be a good option.
+If the total is higher than the standard deduction for your filing status for the 2024 tax year, itemizing deductions might be a good option.

-Related: A Bunch of IRS Tax Deductions and Credits You Need to Know
+Related: A Bunch of IRS Tax Deductions and Credits You Need to Know.

 If you itemize deductions, don’t forget about all the charitable contributions you made throughout the year.
 These can include cash, property (for example, art and home furnishings), and even out-of-pocket expenses incurred for volunteer work.
-If you had to drive for your volunteer work, you can deduct expenses one of two ways.
+You may have even made some tax-savvy donations during the holiday season.

 - Deduct the actual cost of gasoline.

-- Deduct $0.14 per mile.
+- Deduct 14 cents per mile.

 Just remember to keep receipts from charitable organizations and good records of your contributions and your mileage (or fuel) costs, and keep in mind that not every donation is considered tax-deductible.
 To deduct a contribution on your tax return, the charity must be an approved tax-exempt organization.
 You can use a search tool on the IRS website to see which organizations qualify.